-- 1 State the organization's primary exempt purpose. - All organizations must describe their exempt purpose achievements for each of their three largest program services (as measured by total expenses incurred).
-If there were three or fewer of such activities, describe each program service activity. - Describe program service accomplishments through measurements such as clients served, days of care, therapy sessions, or publications issued. - Describe the activity's objective, for both this time period and the longer-term goal, if the output is intangible, such as in a research activity. - Give reasonable estimates for any statistical information if exact figures are not readily available.
+- 1 State the organization's primary exempt purpose. - 2 All organizations must describe their exempt purpose achievements for each of their four largest program services (as measured by total expenses incurred).
+If there were four or fewer of such activities, describe each program service activity. - Describe program service accomplishments through measurements such as clients served, days of care, therapy sessions, or publications issued. - Describe the activity's objective, for both this time period and the longer-term goal, if the output is intangible, such as in a research activity. - Give reasonable estimates for any statistical information if exact figures are not readily available.
 Indicate that this information is estimated. - Be clear, concise, and complete in your description.
-Avoid adding an attachment. - If part of the total expenses of any program service consists of grants reported on line 10, show the amount of the grants in the space provided and include the grants in the "Expenses" column. - Section 501(c)(3) and (4) organizations, and section 4947(a)(1) nonexempt charitable trusts, must show the amount of grants and allocations to others and must enter the total expenses for each program service reported. - For all other organizations, completing the "Expenses" column (and the "Grants" entry) in Part III is optional. - 4 Attach a schedule that lists the organization's other program services. - The detailed information required for the three largest services is not necessary for this schedule. - Section 501(c)(3) and (4) organizations, and section 4947(a)(1) nonexempt charitable trusts, however, must show the expenses attributable to their program services.
+Avoid adding an attachment. - 3 If part of the total expenses of any program service consists of grants reported on line 10, enter the amount of grants in the space provided and include the grants in the Expenses column.
+If the amount of grants entered includes foreign grants check the box to the left of the entry space for Program Services Expenses. - Section 501(c)(3) and (4) organizations, and section 4947(a)(1) nonexempt charitable trusts, must show the amount of grants and allocations to others and must enter the total expenses for each program service reported. - For all other organizations, completing the Program Services Expenses column (and the Grants entry) in Part III is optional. - 4 Attach a schedule that lists the organization's other program services.

-- 5 The organization may show the amount of any donated services, or use of materials, equipment, or facilities it received or utilized in connection with a specific program service. - Disclose the applicable amounts of any donated services, etc., on the lines for the narrative description of the appropriate program service. - Do not include these amounts in the expense column in Part III. - See the instructions for line 1, B2.
+- The detailed information required for the four largest services is not necessary for this schedule. - However, section 501(c)(3) and (4) organizations, and section 4947(a)(1) nonexempt charitable trusts must show the expenses attributable to their program services. - 5 The organization may show the amount of any donated services, or use of materials, equipment, or facilities it received or utilized in connection with a specific program service. - Disclose the applicable amounts of any donated services, etc., on the lines for the narrative description of the appropriate program service. - Do not include these amounts in the expense column in Part III. - See the instructions for line 1, B2.